Beniox/Atlas/readme.md

 Toggle fullscreen functionality for the map.
 This option allows users to expand the map to fill the entire screen, enhancing usability for detailed exploration.

+### Gesture Handling
+Toggle gesture handling for the map.
+When enabled, the map will respond to touch gestures on mobile devices, such as pinch-to-zoom and swipe-to-pan.
+On desktop devices, the map will respond to ctrl + scroll events for zooming.

 ## Legend
 The legend displays the marker name, color, and icon for each marker on the map.
 It can be toggled on or off using the settings panel.